maritgh/Industrial-IOT-Hub/README.md

 This GitHub repository serves as the central hub for:
 - **Source code**: Including dashboard development and Arduino/ESP32 scripts.
-- **Documentation**: Project plans, test plans, experimental results, risk management strategies, and research analyses.
+- **Documentation**: Project plans, development tests, results,

-For setup instructions, refer to the [Usage Guide](Usage-guide.md).
+For setup instructions, refer to the [Usage Guide](markdown/Usage-guide.md).

 ---